-- Abandoned Calls represent the number of incoming 9-1-1 calls for which the caller had hung up before a call-taker answered.
-Dropped Calls are hang ups after transfers. - Abandoned Calls are not included in the total Wireline and Wireless counts respectively. - All VoIP (Voice over Internet Protocol) type of 911 calls is combined in the Call Volume statistic. - 911 Calls with no Ali 0.32% Statewide average = 0.18% Year 2015
+- Total call volumes does not include Administrative Calls.
+Administrative calls = Calls originating on Administrative lines that required 911 service. - Abandoned Calls represent the number of incoming 9-1-1 calls for which the caller had hung up before a calltaker answered.
+Dropped Calls are hang ups after transfers. - Abandoned Calls are not included in the Wireline and Wireless total counts respectively. - All VoIP (Voice over Internet Protocol) types of 911 calls are combined in the Call Volume statistic.

-- Kauai County has deployed a soft launch for Text to 911 on December 21, 2015. - During this soft launch period, internal testing and training will be conducted. - Although there is a "Text to 911" plot on the MapFlex, the location of the plot is not reliable.
+- The Oahu Civilian PSAPs have deployed a soft launch for Text to 911 on December 21, 2015. - During this soft launch period, PSAP personnel will utilize this period to sharpen their Texting skills and procedures. - Although there is a "Text to 911" plot on the MapFlex, the location of the plot is not reliable.
 Text to 911 Dispatchers should use their skills to ascertain the exact location of the emergency response.